Enhanced-Entropy Phases in Geometrically Frustrated Pyrochlore Magnets: E. Entropic origin of EE phases

-To understand the thermodynamic origin of the metastable phases, we analyze the energy, entropy, and free energy landscape of the system.
+To understand the thermodynamic origin of EE phases, we analyze the energy, entropy, and free energy landscape of the system.
 These phases cannot be stabilized by minimization of internal energy alone, but emerge at finite temperatures due to the competition between internal energy and entropy, governed by the free energy expression $F=U-TS$.
 We begin by examining the energy landscape at zero temperature.
-Figure~\ref{Fig5a} shows the internal energy $U$ as a function of $H_{\text{loc}}/J_{\text{eff}}$ for the three stable phases, 2I2O (I), 3I1O/1I3O (II), and AIAO (III), as well as the two metastable phases, $\text{M}_{\text{I--II}}$ and $\text{M}_{\text{II--III}}$.
-At $T=0$, the system favors the configuration with the lowest energy: Phase I dominates for $H_{\text{loc}}/J_{\text{eff}}<2$, Phase II for $2<H_{\text{loc}}/J_{\text{eff}}<6$, and Phase III for $H_{\text{loc}}/J_{\text{eff}}>6$.
-The metastable phases, while higher in energy, are close in magnitude near the phase boundaries, suggesting the possibility of competition once entropy is considered.
-To probe this entropic stabilization, we evaluate the free energy $F=U-TS$ at a finite temperature $T=0.3$ K, as shown in Fig.~\ref{Fig5b}.
-At this elevated temperature, the metastable phases now attain the lowest free energy in narrow windows near the respective phase boundaries, demonstrating that these phases are stabilized by entropy.
-To further test this picture, we estimate the boundaries of the metastable regions by applying the free energy equilibrium condition
+Figure~\ref{Fig5a} shows the internal energy $U$ as a function of $H_{\text{loc}}/J_{\text{eff}}$ for the three stable phases, 2I2O (I), 3I1O/1I3O (II), and AIAO (III), as well as the two EE phases, $\text{EE}_{\text{I--II}}$ and $\text{EE}_{\text{II--III}}$.
+At $k_\text{B}T/J_\text{eff} = 0$, the system favors the configuration with the lowest energy: Phase I dominates for $H_{\text{loc}}/J_{\text{eff}}<2$, Phase II for $2<H_{\text{loc}}/J_{\text{eff}}<6$, and Phase III for $H_{\text{loc}}/J_{\text{eff}}>6$.
+The EE phases, while higher in energy, are close in magnitude near the phase boundaries, suggesting the possibility of competition once entropy is considered.
+To probe this entropic stabilization, we evaluate the free energy $F=U-TS$ at $k_\text{B}T/J_\text{eff} = 0.21$ ($T$ = 0.3 K), as shown in Fig.~\ref{Fig5b}.
+At this elevated temperature, EE phases now attain the lowest free energy in narrow windows near the respective phase boundaries, demonstrating that these phases are stabilized by entropy.
+To further test this picture, we estimate the boundaries of the EE regions by applying the free energy equilibrium condition